 Carpet wool sheep

-The coarest, lowest grade wool (usually over 38 microns) is used
+The coarsest grade of wool (usually over 38 microns) is used

-in the manufacture of carpets.
+in the manufacture of carpets; hence, the name.
 Carpet wool breeds are usually

 double-coated, with a coarse long outer coat for protection against

-the elements.
+the elements and a short, finer undecoat.
 They are generally adapted to extreme environments.

 Carpet wool breeds found in the U.S. include Icelandic, Karakul,